nss-cohort-37/Bangazon-API-Silver-Snakes/README.md

 1. Training programs
 1. Departments

-> **Pro tip:** You do not need to make a Controller for the join tables, because those aren't resources.
+> **Pro tip:** You do not need to make a Controller for the join tables (i.e. EmployeeTrainingProgram), because those aren't resources.

 The front end team has been given a prototype API to help them implement a React web application.
 The prototype is built similar to JSON Server and not a actual long-term solution for persisting and retrieving data.
-It's now your team's job to build a production ready API to replace the prototype.
+We need your team to build a production ready API to replace the prototype.

 If you complete all tickets in your backlog, you should have the following endpoints implemented.

 Your front end developers are expecting data back from your API that looks exactly like what's listed below.
-If certain properties don't match, the client application will break. **NOTE** Don't worry about any differences in dummy data the prototype uses vs the data in _your_ database.
+If the properties don't match, the client application will break. **NOTE** Don't worry about any differences in dummy data the prototype uses vs the data in _your_ database.
 The only thing that is important is that the shape of each resource should match exactly.

 To see examples from the prototype API you can use this base URL: